 The Department of Community Dentistry offers a 12-month training program in dental public health.
 The program is sponsored by the Department of Community Dentistry and directed by a faculty member in the department who is a Diplomate of the American Board for Dental Public Health with the assistance of a cadre of competent faculty members.
-The program will commence on July 1.
+The program will commence either on July 1 or January 1, 2017.
 The fellowship program will be tailored to suit each individual's credentials and career aspirations.
 The program is not eligible for financial aid.
-For additional information about the program, please contact firstname.lastname@example.org.
+For additional information about the program, please contact email@example.com.

 The components of the fellowship program include: 1) didactic instruction in dental public health including research methods, 2) opportunities to observe oral health promotion activities, and 3) visits to public health agencies.